What is rent it?

 Much like how Puccini died before he could finish his last opera, Turandot, Jonathan Larson died the day before Rent debuted, of an undiagnosed aortic aneurysm stemming from his Marfan's syndrome.

-Rent it Essentially the same as "Go fuck yourself".
+Essentially the same as "Go fuck yourself".
 You say it when someone annoys you.

 "Hey Jim can I borrow that movie?"
 "What?
 Go rent it!"